As a high-level soccer player and coach, I’ve encountered many personalities on the field.

 As a soccer player, you must be a student of the game.
-Studying the game involves more than just playing, it requires that you watch.
-You should watch your own games (on film), people your own age, players at the next level up, and professional players.
+Studying the game involves more than just playing; it requires watching.
+You should watch your games (on film), people your age, players at the next level, and professional players.

 More experienced players and professionals can show you another side of the game, like more complicated tactical choices and technical execution.

 Fortunately, there are many opportunities for players to watch soccer locally or on TV, including: